Masters Dissertation Award

 Number Offered: 1 each year

-Membership Categories: Student and Graduate
+Target BASES Membership Categories: Student and Graduate

-Date: 30 December
+Application Closing Date: 31 December

-award: Click here to download the application form
+Apply for this award: Click here to download the application form

 Previous winners: Click here

 Established in 2010, this award is given annually for an outstanding sport and/or exercise sciences dissertation made by a BASES member who has been a UK Masters student and submitted their Masters Dissertation within this calendar year (1 January to 31 December).
 ‘Masters’ includes MSc, MA, MPhil and MRes and must be in a sport and/or exercise science related area.

 The prize is an expenses paid free communications presentation at the BASES Annual Conference.
 Expenses up to £200 (to cover 1-day delegate fee and travel expenses) on proof of receipts will be awarded.